Long Island: 17th century

-18th and 19th centuries
+18th century

+Following the European colonization of the Americas that included Long Island, the Algonquian peoples found themselves increasingly marginalized, their ancient hunting grounds cleared for agriculture, and their economic systems integrated into the European market, particularly through their labor and the dwindling fur and wampum trades.
+By the 18th century, most native lands had been seized, leaving only small parcels, and many Indigenous people were relegated to roles as domestics, laborers, guides, and seamen.

 William Floyd was born on Long Island on December 17, 1734.
-His family had emigrated to America in 1654 and by the time of his birth were well established and wealthy.
-He was a member of the Suffolk County Militia in the early conflict with Britain, attaining the rank of Major General.
-In 1774 he was chosen as a representative from New York to the First Continental Congress.
-His property was destroyed by British and Tory sympathizers.
-In 1789 he was elected to the United States House of Representatives, serving until 1791.
-Francis Lewis from Brookhaven on Long Island was another signer of the Declaration that also had his home destroyed by the British, who then imprisoned his wife.
-George Washington managed her release by having the wives of two wealthy Philadelphia Tories arrested, then exchanging them for Mrs. Lewis.
+In 1654, his family emigrated to North America.
+By the time of Floyd's birth, the family was established and wealthy.
+He was a member of the Suffolk County Militia in the beginning of the American Revolution, and rose to the rank of Major General.
+In 1774, he was chosen as a representative from New York to the First Continental Congress.
+After the battle of Long Island, his estate was confiscated by the British army and was used as a cavalry base.
+In 1789, Floyd was elected to the U.S. House of Representatives, where he served until 1791.
+Francis Lewis from Brookhaven on Long Island, another signer of the Declaration of Independence, had his home destroyed and his wife Elizabeth arrested by the British after the battle of Long Island.
+George Washington managed her release by having the wives of two wealthy Loyalists from Philadelphia arrested, and then exchanging the two for Mrs. Lewis.

-Marinus Willett of Jamaica, Queens enlisted in the colonial militia after the French and Indian War broke out in 1754.
+Marinus Willett, of Jamaica, Queens enlisted in the colonial militia after the French and Indian War broke out in 1754.
 He participated in the Ticonderoga campaign and the capture of Fort Frontenac in 1758.
 Joining the revolutionary Sons of Liberty in the 1770s, Willett shortly thereafter enlisted in the Continental Army in 1775.
 Serving in the 1st New York, he took part in the Invasion of Quebec before transferring to the 3rd New York in 1776.
 Seeing action at Monmouth, Willett then participated in the 1778 Sullivan Campaign.
 He was made the colonel of the 5th New York in 1780 and the Tryon County militia in 1781, where he fought at Johnstown.
 On August 22, 1830, Willett died and was buried in the graveyard of Trinity Church.
 The Willets Point and the accompanying Mets-Willets Point station is named in his honor.